Gordon Hayward: Boston Celtics (2017–2020)

 On July 4, 2017, Hayward announced via The Players' Tribune that he would sign with the Boston Celtics.
 On July 14, he signed with the Celtics to a reported four-year, $128 million contract.

 On October 17, 2017, Hayward suffered a fractured tibia and dislocated ankle in his left leg less than six minutes into the Celtics' regular-season opener against the Cleveland Cavaliers.
 He landed awkwardly on the hardwood after an attempted alley-oop off a pass from Kyrie Irving, causing his leg to collapse underneath his weight.
 He was later ruled out for the rest of the season after undergoing surgery.
 Hayward had made considerable progress until he needed a second surgery in March 2018.
-He thus also missed the deep playoff run to Eastern Conference Finals where his Boston Celtics lost to the Cleveland Cavaliers.
+He thus also missed the deep playoff run to the Eastern Conference Finals, where his Boston Celtics lost in seven games to the same Cleveland Cavaliers team he had suffered the gruesome season-ending injury against.

 On October 16, 2018, Hayward played in his first regular season game since the ankle injury.
 He recorded 10 points and five rebounds in 25 minutes in a 105–87 season-opening win over the Philadelphia 76ers.
 On December 1, 2018, he scored a season-high 30 points in a 118–109 win over the Minnesota Timberwolves.
 On January 2, 2019, Hayward set a new season-high with 35 points in a 115–102 win over the Timberwolves.
 On April 21, he scored a playoff-high 20 points in a 110–106 win over the Indiana Pacers.
 Hayward was limited to a bench role for most of the 2018–19 campaign, only starting 18 out of 72 games in the regular season and no games in the playoffs.

 On November 5, 2019, Hayward matched his regular-season career high with 39 points in a 119–116 win over the Cavaliers.
 On November 9, he fractured his left hand in a game against the San Antonio Spurs.
 On December 9, 2019, Hayward returned from injury against the Cavaliers.

 On August 17, 2020, Hayward was injured with a Grade 3 right ankle sprain after improperly landing on teammate Daniel Theis' foot while jumping for a rebound during the 1st round of the playoffs against the Philadelphia 76ers.
 On September 20, Hayward returned to play Game 3 of the Eastern Conference Finals against the Miami Heat, however only in minimal capacity as the Heat went on to eliminate the Celtics in 6 games.
 In November, he declined his $34.2 million player option with the Celtics to become an unrestricted free agent.